Frequently Asked Questions

 How do I register for summer camp?

-Are there lots of different activities for the kids?
+Are there lots of different projects for the kids?

 Yes!
-We make sure that there are a lot of activities and options to ensure the campers are always busy learning and having fun!
-Many of our activities have extensions available if a camper needs a bit more of a challenge as well.
+We make sure that there are a lot of projects and options to ensure the campers are always busy learning and having fun!
+Many of our projects have extensions available if a camper needs a bit more of a challenge as well.

 A Day at Camp